-The lac operon is a well-known example of an inducible gene network which regulates the transport and metabolism of lactose in Escherichia coli.
-It encodes the genes for internalization of extracellular lactose and then its conversion to glucose.
+The lac operon is a well-known example of an inducible gene network that regulates the transport and metabolism of lactose in Escherichia coli.
+It encodes the genes for the internalization of extracellular lactose and then its conversion to glucose.

 The lactose operon of E. coli is turned ON only when lactose is available (and glucose, the preferred energy source, is absent).
 When there is an absence of lactose the transcription of the lac operon genes is blocked by a repressor protein (as there will be no use of operon’s gene products).

 Structure of the lac operon

 The lac operon consists of a promoter (P) and operator (O) region followed by three structural genes lacZ, lacY, and lacA in the downstream.
 A regulatory gene lacI (I) preceding the lac operon is responsible for producing a repressor (R) protein.

 In addition to structural genes, the lac operon also contains a number of regulatory DNA sequences.
 These are regions of DNA to which particular regulatory proteins can bind, controlling transcription of the operon.